adamrb/pointtracker/README.md

 Includes integration with Calorieking for Nutrition information lookup, Twitter, and the Withings Wifi enabled body scale.

-You can find more information [https://github.com/adamrb/pointtracker/wiki](in the wiki)
+You can find more information [in the wiki](https://github.com/adamrb/pointtracker/wiki)